China’s Sinopec signs agreement to enter retail fuel market in crisis-hit Sri Lanka

 Under the pact, Sinopec will be granted a 20-year license to operate 150 fuel stations currently operated by Sri Lanka’s state-run Ceylon Petroeulm Corporation, and to invest in 50 new fuel stations and in the country’s energy sector, the nation’s Power and Energy Ministry said in a statement.

-“This development brings hope for a more stable and reliable fuel supply, boosting the country’s energy sector and providing assurance to consumers,” the ministry said.
+Sinopec can start operations within 45 days of license issuance and “this development brings hope for a more stable and reliable fuel supply, boosting the country’s energy sector and providing assurance to consumers,” the president’s office said.

 When the economic crisis hit Sri Lanka last year, the government couldn’t find foreign currency to import fuel, triggering a severe shortage that lasted for more than two months and forcing people to endure long lines at fuel stations.
 Sri Lankans are still allotted limited amounts of fuel that is distributed according to a QR code system.

-Note: This story was updated to correct that the quote that begins, “This development brings hope…,” is from the president’s office, not the Power and Energy Ministry.